Why must I authenticate?

 TrackVia uses Open Authorization (OAuth) Tokens to verify a user's identity and permission level before granting access to our API.
 This ensures account security by limiting API access and enforcing permissions.
 TrackVia provides Super Admin users the ability to create up to 100 unique authorization tokens, each with it's own expiration date and, potentially, it's own set of permissions.

 To grant API access, follow the steps below to create Authorization Tokens.

 To enable API access, users will first need to set up an API User.
 API Users are a special category of user and are used only for API connections and integrations.
 Designating a user as an API User means that user will:

-- Have no Web or Mobile access to TrackVia.
+- Restrict Web and Mobile access.
 API Users are unable to use either the TrackVia web or mobile applications.

 - Ignore password expiration policies.
-API Users are exempt from TrackVia password expiration policies in order to prevent the integration associated with their Authorization Token from accidentally expiring.
+API Users are exempt from TrackVia password expiration policies.

 - Be eligible for Authorization Token creation.
-Only API Users may be used to create Authorization Tokens using the process described here.
+Only API Users may be used to create Authorization Tokens.

 - Have permissions managed like any other user.
 API Users will still need to be put in a properly configured role in order to have read, write, or delete permissions in an account.

 To enable API access, navigate to the API Access tab under My Account.

 The API Key is unique to your TrackVia account and is a critical component for accessing the TrackVia API.
 Once generated, it cannot be changed or deleted.
 It can be copied for use in an integration using the clipboard icon.
 This API Key should be used as the user_key parameter in the header of API requests.